 After all, the goal of the competency system is different from the goals of treatment and services.
 The competency system is not the ideal pathway into behavioral health treatment, though it is one.
-The procedures that follow are appropriate in some cases involving individuals with MI and intellectual disabilities; however, generally, the best practice in such cases is early diversion to treatment and services, avoiding competency restoration altogether.
+The procedures that follow are appropriate in some cases involving individuals with MI and intellectual disabilities; however, generally, the best practice in such cases is early diversion to treatment and services, avoiding competency restoration altogether.210

-Consider how one's prior experiences can affect their ability to achieve competency restoration.
-Treatment considerations may need to include understanding of values, traditions, and customs of the individual.
+Consider how one's culture can affect their ability to achieve competency restoration.
+Culturally competent treatment considerations may need to include understanding of values, traditions, and customs of the individual.